 A strata managing agent is required to exercise reasonable skill, care and diligence in carrying out their duties.
-They must act honestly, fairly and professionally with all parties in a transaction.
+They must act honestly, fairly and professionally with all parties.
 They must act in the owners corporation’s best interest at all times unless it would be otherwise unlawful to do so.

 A strata managing agent must be licensed under the Property, Stock and Business Agents Act 2002 and has duties and responsibilities under that Act, and also the Strata Schemes Management Act 2015.

 At each Annual General Meeting (AGM), the strata managing agent is required to disclose whether any third party commissions or training services: